-Sign up to be find great art installations, galleries, artists and events globally
+Sign up to discover the greatest art installations, galleries and events globally

 ia is a vibrant online initiative dedicated to cutting edge installation art from around the globe.
 From glistening bridges of mirrored light to prismatic towers of digital data, we focus on the intersections between art and engineering, bringing you modern historical essays, interviews, blog updates and streaming of international exhibitions, festivals and events as they happen all around the world.

 As a constantly evolving field of study, we will examine the latest trends and bring you updates on installation art in a series of categories: interactive installations, light art, public art, audio-visual installations, burning man art, kinetic sculptures and new media art, as well as highlighting the many exciting and experimental overlaps between these areas.